Simon994/news-feed/README.md

 Users can browse and search for news, and store preferences to build their own personalised news feed

 ## Live version
-Please note that because of restrictions placed on the API key by News API, there is currently no live version of this project; however, to see it in action, you can follow the installation instructions below.
+Please note that because of restrictions placed on the API key by News API, there is currently no live version of this project; however, using a free API key from News API, requests can be made via the browser while testing from localhost.
+Therefore, to see News Feed in action, you can follow the installation instructions below.
 Alternatively, you can see a live version of News Feed v2Global, which is similar in functionality to News Feed, but consumes data from GNews, https://gnews.io/ (rather than News API):
 * News Feed v2Global:
   * live version: https://the-news-feed-v2-global.netlify.app
   * repo: https://github.com/Simon994/news-feed-v2Global